mozilla/extension-workshop/src/content/documentation/develop/best-practices-for-collecting-user-data-consents.md

 ## Create a privacy policy

-When your users arrive at your data and privacy consent dialogue, they need to know what they're consenting to and this is where your privacy policy comes in.
-The [Data Disclosure, Collection and Management](/documentation/publish/add-on-policies/#data-disclosure-collection-and-management) section of the [Add-on Policies](/documentation/publish/add-on-policies/) provides clear guidelines on what the policy should include.
+When your users arrive at your data and privacy consent dialog, they need to know what they're consenting to and this is where your privacy policy comes in.
+The  [privacy policy](/documentation/publish/add-on-policies/#privacy-policy) section of the [Add-on Policies](/documentation/publish/add-on-policies/) provides clear guidelines on what the policy should include.
 If you’re collecting significant quantities of data and making significant use of it, taking legal advice may be prudent.
 However, your first strategy should be to reduce or eliminate the collection of user data where possible.
-If your data collection and use is fairly low-level, it’s possible that privacy policy generator—such as [Cooley LLP](https://www.cooleygo.com/documents/privacy-policy/) or [iubenda](http://www.iubenda.com)—may be helpful.
+If your data collection and use is fairly low-level, it’s possible that privacy policy generator may be helpful.
 You may also want to take a look at [Mozilla's privacy policy](https://www.mozilla.org/privacy/) as a model to follow.

 {% endcapture %}
 {% include modules/one-column.liquid